BetoAvila/data-architecture/README.md

 Logging was possible thanks to the built-in [logging](https://docs.python.org/3/library/logging.html) feature of python, resulting log files are placed on the shared volume of this app `app-vol` at the location `/tmp/logs/`.
 It creates 2 kind of logs for both the client and API which can be accessed and retrieved even after container shut down.

 ### 4.2.4.
 The DB service
 The DB service is the simplest of them all, it is build with its [`Dockerfile`](./db/Dockerfile) in which we set the necessary environment variable `ENV MYSQL_ROOT_PASSWORD=root` and execute the [`init.sql`](./db/init.sql) file.
-This files creates a new database calles `app_db` and defines the 3 tables with its corresponting columns and datatypes.
+This files creates a new database called `app_db` and defines the 3 tables with its corresponting columns and datatypes.

 ### 4.2.5. compose.yaml
 Once we have defined all the services the [`compose.yaml`](./compose.yaml) comes into action.
 As mentioned previously, it is an instruction set of how to build and name the individual services, attach a volume, create and connect to a network, establish dependencies among many other [possible configurations]( https://docs.docker.com/compose/).